Andre601/AdvancedServerList/.github/assets/pr-comments/success.md

 ![badge]

 The compiling of the jar files was successful!
-You can find a direct download for the artifact below (Requires GitHub Account).
+You can find a direct download for the artifact below.

 File expires: `{{ .expire | date "02 Jan 2006 15:04 MST" }}`